 Peace as your overseer, and Righteousness as your taskmaster.

-grains are crystal jewels and they portend an upgrading of human
+Sand grains are crystal jewels—and they signify an upgrading of human life

 in the New Earth.
 Sand feels clean because dirt does not cling to it.
 Likewise,

 in the new world, sin will not cling to us for the curse will be gone (Rev. 22:3).

 We will describe the five quartz jewels in the High Priestly breastpiece.
 The